sensu/sensu-docs/content/sensu-go/5.9/reference/events.md

 occurrences  |      |
 -------------|------
-description  | The number of times an event with the same status has occurred for the given entity and check required     | false type         | Integer example      | {{< highlight shell >}}"occurrences": 1{{< /highlight >}}
+description  | The number of preceding events with the same status as the current event (OK, WARNING, CRITICAL, or UNKNOWN).
+Starting at `1`, the `occurrences` attribute increments for events with the same status as the preceding event and resets whenever the status changes.
+See the [using event data section](#occurrences-and-occurrences-watermark) for more information. required     | false type         | Integer greater than 0 example      | {{< highlight shell >}}"occurrences": 1{{< /highlight >}}

 occurrences_watermark | |
 -------------|------
-description  | The highest number of occurrences for the given entity and check at the current status required     | false type         | Integer example      | {{< highlight shell >}}"occurrences_watermark": 1{{< /highlight >}}\
+description  | The `occurrences_watermark` attribute gives you useful information when looking at events that change status between OK (`0`)and non-OK (`1`-WARNING, `2`-CRITICAL, or UNKNOWN).
+For these incident and resolution events, the `occurrences_watermark` attribute tells you the number of preceding events with an OK status (for incident events) or non-OK status (for resolution events).<br><br>Sensu resets `occurrences_watermark` to `1` whenever an event for a given entity and check transitions between OK and non-OK.
+Within a sequence of only OK or only non-OK events, Sensu increments `occurrences_watermark` only when the `occurrences` attribute is greater than the preceding `occurrences_watermark`.
+See the [using event data section](#occurrences-and-occurrences-watermark) for more information. required     | false type         | Integer greater than 0 example      | {{< highlight shell >}}"occurrences_watermark": 1{{< /highlight >}}\

 output       |      |